|March 22, 2019, 09:53:05 AM|

 Compared to our CryptoNote big brother, here are AEON's main advantages:

 1 MB scratchpad allows AEON to run efficiently on mobile devices alongside regular laptops and desktops.

 AEON's lightweight PoW (CryptoNote-Lite) allows for faster verification of the blockchain.

 Pruning allows the blockchain to stay small and not outgrow devices with limited storage.
 This feature also improves anonymity by reducing age-based attacks.

 Compared to Bitcoin variants, CryptoNote coins typically have higher verification, leading to more orphaned blocks.
-AEON helps this issue by using a 4-minute blocktime, reducing sync by a factor of four.
+AEON helps this issue by using a 4-minute blocktime.
 Coupled with our lighter PoW, sync times on lower end devices can be improved by 10x or more.

 As a CryptoNote coin, payments are still anonymous by default.
 But unlike Monero, AEON also allows for traceable transfers.
 These are a faster lower-fee option for non-sensitive payments, like transferring to/from exchanges.